 Deliverables and user-testing before final launch: 8 weeks

 The Fast Track project was to find and create open loops and life hacks to studying and mastering any skill.
 Learning a skill involves observing and practising this capacity to manipulate a specific set of symbolic information related to that skill.
 As a UX researcher, I wanted to understand how anyone can learn anything and develop skills rapidly if given the right set of tools and principles.

-What were the goals of the research project?
+What were the goals of the UX research project?

 Develop a roadmap to mastering skills the right and rapid way.